FNNDSC/pl-dircopy/README.rst

 Abstract
 ********

-A Chris 'fs' plugin app to copy file/folders from a directory into a Chris' feed.
+A Chris 'fs' plugin app to copy an entire directory into the output directory.

 Run
 ***